o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/components/toasts.md

 toc: true
 ---

-In O3DE, *toasts* are non-disruptive notifications that are displayed ovre most elements in a page on the bottom-right corner of the window.
+In O3DE, *toasts* are non-disruptive notifications that are displayed over most elements in a page on the bottom-right corner of the window.
 They are non-distruptive because they can be displayed in the middle of a user's workflow without hindering the user's actions.

 The following example demonstrates a toast that appears at the bottom-right corner of the **O3DE Animation Editor** window.